Missing data and bias in physics education research: A case for using multiple imputation: Literature Review

 \subsection{The persistence of complete-case analysis}

 Despite the known and proven bias caused by ignoring missing data when it is not MCAR, many research fields continue to use complete-case analysis. \citet{Cheema2014} points out that complete-case analysis and other error prone methods for handling missing data are common in education research. \citet{King2001} found that 94\% of political scientists used complete-case analysis, resulting in losing one third of their data on average.
 In biomedical research, few studies accurately report the amount of missing data or how they handled it, and those that do most commonly report using complete-case analysis \citep{Fernandes2011,Burton2004,Horton2007,Masconi2015}.
-The work in biomedical research indicates that researchers can consistently critique the use of complete-case analysis with little improvement in a field's practices.
+These four critiques of complete cases analysis in biomedical research span from 2004 to 2015, indicating that researchers can consistently critique the use of complete-case analysis with little improvement in a field's practices.